top of page

 Travelling with autistic children can present unique challenges for families, but with the right support and preparation, it can also be a rewarding and enriching experience.

-NEWBURY: 5 autism friendly family activities for a great weekend break in Berkshire
+NEWBURY: 5 family friendly activities for a great weekend in Berkshire

 If you're looking for a family weekend away that's fun for adults and accessible for autistic/adhd children then Newbury in Berkshire is a great choice.